WHAT TO EXPECT DURING YOUR LOFT BUILD

 If you've come on over after reading my last post about things to consider before work begins on your loft conversion, then welcome!
 It's full-on, isn't it?
 It's tempting to think you've done all the hard work.
 But if my experience is anything to go by, you still need to keep your eye very much on the ball when the building begins.

-I'll start with one of the more painful lessons.
+I'm starting with one of the more painful lessons.
 It's the one you've all heard before: expect to use (or even obliterate) your contingency budget.
 And if you don't think a contingency budget is necessary, you probably want to think again.
 I fooled myself for a very short while that I might have that pot of money left over at the end for 'the new things'.
 Oh dear.

 The builders discovered that the outside wall of our house had moved so much over its 100 or so years that they needed to take down a big section and re-build it.
 Either that, or our loft wall would 'snake'.
-I don't know if that's a technical term but I got the picture and tried not to cry.
+I don't know if that's a technical term but I got the picture!

-In our case, we did this with the built-in cabinet in our en-suite that our builders made for us, rather than sticking with the small free-standing vanity we were originally planning.
+In our case, we upgraded with the built-in cabinet in our en-suite that our builders made for us, rather than sticking with the small free-standing vanity we were originally planning.
 I'm happy that we spent the extra money.
-It looks a lot smarter and gives us much-needed extra storage but it does all add up.
+It looks a lot smarter and gives us much-needed extra storage.

 Another lesson is to expect surprises and be prepared for the possibility that your design on paper won't be possible to deliver as the build unfolds.
 This was true for us - and it was very stressful - but actually, good things can come out of it.